PrefectHQ/prefect/docs/core/examples/overview.md

 viewed live in the docs, or accessed from the GitHub repo [here](https://github.com/PrefectHQ/prefect/tree/master/examples).

+## Running with Prefect Cloud or Server

-When running with Prefect Cloud or Prefect Server, you can register all the examples in a new Project by running the following:
+When running with Prefect Cloud or Prefect Server, you can register all the examples in a new project by running the following:

 ```
 # Create a new project (optional)